phatblat/GradleXcodeIssueDemo/README.md

 This is a dummy project demonstrating a possible issue in [gradle-xcodePlugin](https://github.com/openbakery/gradle-xcodePlugin).

+:warning: Note that the [`settings.gradle`](settings.gradle) in this branch creates a composite build with the gradle-xcodePlugin residing in a sibling directory to this project.
+This can be updated or disabled by editing `settings.gradle`.

 ## The Issue

 My theory is that the plugin is not supporting running `xcodebuild` for projects located in a subfolder rather than in the current directory.